-Although India is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
+Although India is developing quickly, they still lack the international standards of civil infrastructure and tourist facilities.
 Concepts of personal responsibility are also different to those in Australia.
 Consequently, tourist and public facilities may not uphold the same safety standards as in Australia; for example, you may see a hole in the road without a warning sign or safety barricade.
 All of our suppliers meet local safety standards as a minimum.
-We want you to have an enjoyable holiday so we ask that you take extra care, use your common sense, refer to notices and follow advice from your National Escort or Local Guides.
+We want you to have an enjoyable holiday so we ask that you take extra care, use your common sense, refer to notices and follow advice from you National Escort/Local Guides.